 5) Choose an Emergency Meeting Place

-You may not want to think about an earthquake, but that doesn’t make the probability any different.
-We know that another major earthquake will strike here, so let’s be grown ups and take a few simple precautions for our families.
+You may not want to think about emergencies, but that doesn’t make the probability any different.
+We know that another major earthquake will strike us on the west coast, and other emergencies are always a risk, so let’s be grown ups and take a few simple precautions for our families.
 It doesn’t have to take long, and it can make a huge difference in protecting you from injury and keeping you in contact with loved ones.

 You’ll feel better knowing that you’ve done what you can to make your family safer.

-Want to get an expert's take on earthquake prep?
+Want to get an expert's take on emergency prep?
 Check out our interview HERE.